usgrant4/GHAS_Triage_Evidence_-Assistant/README.md

 - Audit‑friendly compliance evidence (e.g., NIST ISO‑style language)
 - A single “sticky” PR comment that stays updated on each run

 This project is designed to be **fast, inexpensive, and unobtrusive**.
-It processes only the minimum SARIF fields needed, deduplicates findings, batches prompt calls, and posts a compact summary to the PR while storing full details as artifacts.
+It processes only the minimum SARIF fields needed, deduplicates findings, batches prompt calls, and posts a compact summary to the PR while storing full details as artifacts efficiently.

 ## Why this exists